joseporiolayats/ayats-dev/site/content/post/base-template-for-any-python-project.md

 ---
 title: Base template for any Python project
 date: 2023-05-23T10:11:57.268Z
-description: This is the basic steps in order to create a reproducible, flexible, adaptable environment for any kind of python project that has venv and package management using Poetry
+description: This is a checklist of the basic steps in order to create a reproducible, flexible, adaptable environment for any kind of python project that has venv and package management using Poetry
 ---
-# Base Template for Python 3.11 Project

 ## Project Structure

 * Create a new directory for your project.